 So-called safeguards lure citizens into a false sense of security that no abuses will occur.
 However, overseas experience shows that no amount of so-called safeguards will ever stop the abuse of a law which fundamentally is about killing.

 Some concerning issues with the End of Life Choice Bill

-The age limit of 18 years.
 According to the Attorney General, Hon Christopher Finlayson, the age limit is discriminatory and contravenes the Bill of Rights Act.
 Therefore, the age limit could be challenged paving the way for children to access euthanasia and assisted suicide.

 The Group will be known as the Support and Consultation for End of Life in NZ (SCENZ) Group.
-The person will be referred to a medical practitioner who will begin the process.
-For the physician who does not wish to participate, this requirement is like leading a lamb to the slaughter.
+Through this group the patient will be able to obtain the name and contact details of a replacement medical practitioner who will potentially begin the process.
+For the physician who does not wish to participate in any way, this requirement asks them to do so anyway.

 June 26, 2019:

 Second Reading in Parliament.
 It passed 70 in favour and 50 opposed.